A.A.S. in Dental Hygiene

 The Valdosta State Difference

 The dental hygiene program at Valdosta State is offered in cooperation with Wiregrass Georgia Technical College.
-Students take academic core courses at Valdosta State, then are directed to apply for admission to Wiregrass Georgia Technical College, which offers the clinical training portion of the program.
-Students in the joint program graduate with an Associate of Applied Science degree from Valdosta State.
-To obtain a license to practice dental hygiene, graduates of the program must pass the Dental Hygiene National Board and the Central Regional Dental Testing Service clinical exam.
+Students take academic core courses at Valdosta State, then are directed to apply through a competitive admission process to Wiregrass Georgia Technical College.
+The top 15 candidates are admitted annually in the fall semester.
+Wiregrass offers the clinical training portion of the program in a state-of-the-art dental facility.
+Students graduate with an Associate of Applied Science in Dental Hygiene degree awarded by Valdosta State University.
+To obtain a license to practice dental hygiene, graduates of the program must complete all clinical requirements and pass the Dental Hygiene National Board and the ADEX clinical exam.

 What You'll Learn

-Students in the dental hygiene program at Valdosta State take core courses in areas such as English, mathematics, chemistry, history, political science, sociology, psychology, biology and workplace communication.
-During the clinical training portion of the program at Wiregrass Georgia Technical College, students focus on areas including tooth anatomy and root morphology, periodontology, oral embryology and histology, head and neck anatomy and more.
-Upon graduation and a passing score on the national board exam, students are prepared to enter the field of dentistry as licensed dental hygienists.
+Students in the dental hygiene program take core courses in areas including English, mathematics, chemistry, microbiology, anatomy and physiology, history, political science, sociology, psychology, and workplace communication.
+Clinical training courses at Wiregrass Georgia Technical College, include tooth anatomy, periodontology, oral embryology and histology, head and neck anatomy, dental anesthesia, radiology and clinical dental hygiene.

 • 229.333.5959